Queensdelight/cintel-04-local/README.md

 See: <https://allisonhorst.github.io/palmerpenguins/>

-## Data Cleaning and Transformation

-The data includes some missing values.
-We generally clean the data by removing rows with missing values and possibly transform the data to use columns that are more easily read (or use labels on charts and tables).

 ## Source

 From <https://shiny.posit.co/py/docs/user-interfaces.html>.
-This version has been modified slightly for hosting with GitHub Pages.
+This version has been modified slightly for hosting with GitHub Pages— ##Useful page.

 ## Prerequisites